openflighthpc/flight-control-api/README.md

 ## Script: start_instance

 This script triggers the commands to launch a given instance.
+The `INSTANCE_ID` variable should have been validated before they are passed into the script.
+Therefore, The script itself generally does NOT need to care about whether it in correct format,  and whether the instance exists.

 ### Environment Variables

+- SCOPE: The scope of the project
 - INSTANCE_ID: The id of the instance

 ### Echoes